 The boys were reluctant for me to leave.
 They asked if I could stay one more day but unfortunately I had to make progress.
 On our last night together they all huddled around my bed while I showed them my travel photos.
 They were keen to see photos of my family and thought my mother and sister “Beautiful.”
 They were such gentlemen.

 In the morning I loaded my bike whilst the boys were rousing and getting dressed.
 They decided to forgo the football match so that they could say farewell.
 Once I was ready, I shook everyone’s hand.
 I told Tanvir that I would stay in touch.
 He and Sharique wanted to hear from me to know that I was safe throughout the rest of my time in India.

-My time spent at Bloombuds was an honour and a privilege, it had been a truely wonderful and heart warming experience.
+My time spent at Bloombuds was an honour and a privilege, it had been a truly wonderful and heart warming experience.
 Firstly, I can’t possibly thank Sharique enough for everything he did the night that I was helpless and homeless in Siwan and for the opportunity to spend two nights at the school.
 The experience was eye opening.
-I learned a lot about the education system in India and was delighted to witness first hand the positive, promising changes that are being made and the life lessons that are being instilled into Bihar’s next generation.
-I even felt I may have even developed my personal presentation skills and crowd confidence.
+I learned a lot about the education system in India and was delighted to witness first hand the positive, promising changes that are being made and the life lessons that are being instilled into India’s next generation.
+I even felt I may have developed my personal presentation skills and crowd confidence.
 I feel and hope that the pupils and the teachers got something out of my visit, whether they learned something new, enjoyed hearing about my adventures and an insight into a unique means of travelling or to hear about the dreams and aspirations of a foreigner.